matthi99/deepGMM/README.md

 ### deepG for single images

-To apply the proposed methods deepG and deepSVG to the multi-sequence MRI images of the MyoPS Dataset run
+To apply the proposed methods deepG and deepSVG to the multi-sequence MR images of the MyoPS Dataset run
 ```
 python deepG.py --type "TYPE" --lam XXX --tol XXX --max_epochs XXX
 ```